EmptyFlow/PostgreSQL.Migrations/README.md

 - Allowed fragmentation in migration numbers
 - Filtering migrations by groups (by clients, database instances and so on)
 - Cross-platform console application for performing migration

+## Documentation
+You can check the [link](https://emptyflow.github.io/PostgreSQL.Migrations/) for read latest documentation.